 A non-qualifying law degree is a higher education course which leads to a Bachelor of Arts degree.
-It’s a three or four year course which includes law modules but also includes study of wider topics outside of the law.
+It’s a three or four-year course which includes law modules, but also allows for the study of other topics outside of law.

 Loading More Content